lmolkova/correlation/http_protocol_proposal_v1.md

 2. `Request-Id` is unique for every outgoing request made in scope of the same operation

 ### Request-Id Format
-`Request-Id` is a string up to 256 bytes in length.
+`Request-Id` is a string up to 128 bytes in length inclusively.

 #### Formatting hierarchical Request-Id
 `Request-Id` has following schema: